mauropelucchi/mauropelucchi-unimib_business_intelligence_cloud_workshop_2020/README.md

-# Business Intelligence Workshop 2020
+# Cloud Business Intelligence Workshop 2020

 Workshop on Machine Learning and Data Science Platform in cloud for Business Intelligence course